griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

   * e.g Try contacting your IT Helpdesk - this what it feels like to be remote.

 * Provincial culture - local teams working in Desk Farms - local assumptions.
-  * Poor knowlege sharing.
+  * Poor knowledge sharing.
 Ever experienced contacting these teams by email to source information?

 * Single Point of Failure.
 Contingency Planning.
 Disaster recovery.
   * Marching ants.